polyphony-chat/docs/SPECIFICATION.md

 !!! bug "TODO"

-    TODO: Note about signing keys and how they are generated
+    TODO: Note about signing keys and how they are generated and stored locally.

 ### 3.3 Abuse prevention